 The communication divide between marketing and sales is no secret.
 We all know it’s there.
 We all know it impacts revenue.
 We’re all sick of hearing about it.
 So why do so few businesses actually do anything to address it?
 Let’s pull our heads out of the sand.
 Let’s take a look at a few ways marketers can start talking like salespeople (including success stories).

-Essentially, marketing thinks one way about themselves and sales has a whole other idea.
+Firstly, marketing thinks one way about themselves and sales has a whole other idea.
 We commissioned some research with Forrester last year that quantified this.
 51% of sales leaders say marketing does not reliably provide outcomes, data, and insights that help sales teams close a deal.
 Ouch.

 To change this image of marketing, more marketers need to learn how to talk like salespeople (ie the revenue generators).
-This will make their activities better support and align with the challenges sales are faced with in direct communications with leads and prospects.
+Consequently, this will make their activities better support and align with the challenges sales are faced with in direct communications with leads and prospects.
 There are three effective ways of doing this (each method more intensive than the last):

 One of the best ways to understand sales is to sit in on their internal meetings.
 This is where you’ll hear the team’s priorities, objectives, and the scope of their activities.